HuSharp/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 * What happens if compaction speed cannot keep up with the SST flushes?
 * What might needs to be considered if the system schedules multiple compaction tasks in parallel?
 * SSDs also write its own logs (basically it is a log-structured storage).
 If the SSD has a write amplification of 2x, what is the end-to-end write amplification of the whole system?
 Related: [ZNS: Avoiding the Block Interface Tax for Flash-based SSDs](https://www.usenix.org/conference/atc21/presentation/bjorling).
+* Consider the case that the user chooses to keep a large number of sorted runs (i.e., 300) for tiered compaction.
+To make the read path faster, is it a good idea to keep some data structure that helps reduce the time complexity (i.e., to `O(log n)`) of finding SSTs to read in each layer for some key ranges?
+Note that normally, you will need to do a binary search in each sorted run to find the key ranges that you will need to read.
+(Check out Neon's [layer map](https://neon.tech/blog/persistent-structures-in-neons-wal-indexing) implementation!)

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.